krivenko/ezARPACK/README.md

 ezARPACK is a header-only library that has no external dependencies.

 However, one will need a working installation of ARPACK-NG 3.6.0 or newer [1] in order to compile examples and unit tests.
-Futhermore, specific examples and tests will only be built if the respective matrix algebra library is detected by CMake (does not apply to the raw memory storage backend).
+Furthermore, specific examples and tests will only be built if the respective matrix algebra library is detected by CMake (does not apply to the raw memory storage backend).